diversemix/foo-d/DESIGN.md

 The main functionality of the application is performed by the `foo-d-service`.
 This service will offer a RESTful API for any other service / application to consume.

 > This is deliberately separated out from the webui although it could easily be combined.
 This is to preserve a separation of responsibilities - no least of all because the scaling of the foo-d-service is not dependant on the scaling for the webui.
+Either of these could be scaled by using HAProxy in-front of several instances in a round-robin fashion.
+Of course this can only be done if written in a stateless way.

 ## Choice of Technologies